Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

-\paragraph{\bf{The Helffer-Sjöstrand equation}} For generic Gibbs measure on $D_N$ (or $\dR^N$), the covariance between two smooth enough test-functions is connected to the decay of the solution of a partial differential equation, named the Helffer-Sjöstrand (H.-S.) equation.
-This equation appears in \cite{sjostrandpotential,sjostrandpot2,helffer1994correlation} and is more substantially studied in \cite{HELFFER1998571,helffer1998remarks,naddaf1997homogenization}, where it is used to establish correlation decay, uniqueness of the limiting measure and Log-Sobolev inequalities for models with convex interactions.
-Different approaches to obtain decay estimates on the solutions of Helffer-Sjöstrand equations have been developed in the statistical physics literature, mainly for Gibbs measure with convex interactions.
-The random walk representation of \cite{erdos2014gap}, already pointed out in \cite{helffer1994correlation}, \cite{naddaf1997homogenization} and used prior in \cite{Bach2003CorrelationAL,Deuschel2000LargeDA,giacomin} for instance, corresponds to a Feynman-Kac representation of the solution of the H.-S. equation.
-The work \cite{erdos2014gap} then develops a sophisticated homogenization theory for a system of coupled partial differential equations.
-There are also more analytic methods relying on ideas from stochastic homogenization, see for instance \cite{naddaf1997homogenization,armstrong2019c,dario2020massless,thoma2021thermodynamic}. \\
+\paragraph{\bf{The Helffer-Sjöstrand equation}} The fluctuation-dissipation theorem asserts that the fluctuations at equilibrium of any smooth enough function is related to the associated linear response.
+This yields in particular a representation of the covariance between two smooth functions in terms of the linear response, which solves a partial differential equation named Helffer-Sjöstrand (H.-S.) equation.
+This equation appeared in \cite{sjostrandpotential,sjostrandpot2,helffer1994correlation} and was more substantially studied in \cite{HELFFER1998571,helffer1998remarks,naddaf1997homogenization}, where it was used to get decay of correlations, uniqueness and Log-Sobolev inequalities.
+Many approaches to obtaining decay estimates on solutions in convex cases have been developed in the probability and statistical physics literature.
+For instance, the Feynmac-Kac representation allows one to express the solution with respect to a random walk in a random environment.
+This formulation, already pointed out it in \cite{helffer1994correlation}, \cite{naddaf1997homogenization}, was used for instance in \cite{Bach2003CorrelationAL,Deuschel2000LargeDA,giacomin} and in the work \cite{erdos2014gap}, which then develops a sophisticated homogenization theory for a system of coupled partial differential equations.
+There are also some other methods to directly study the solution without the Feynmac-Kac representation, which are based on ideas from stochastic homogenization of elliptic partial differential equations as for instance in \cite{naddaf1997homogenization,armstrong2019c,dario2020massless,thoma2023thermodynamic}. \\